 4. If both parties agree

-The remaining authorized deposit is immediately released.
+The remaining deposit authorization is then released.

 5. If no agreement is reached